How to Write an Abortion Argumentative Essay

 How to write a conclusion for an argumentative essay about abortion

 The conclusion of your abortion argumentative essay should reflect the tone of the rest of the essay.
-You can also use it to address any counter-arguments that you might have neglected in the body of the essay itself.
-Your conclusion should restate your thesis statement, but do it more briefly than you did in the introduction.
-You should also consider any questions that your readers might have, and try to answer them here.
+You can also use it to address any counter-arguments you might have neglected in the essay’s body.
+Your conclusion should restate your thesis statement but do it more briefly than you did in the introduction.
+You should also consider any questions that your readers might have and try to answer them here.
 You can also use your conclusion to suggest some topics for future essays on this subject.
 If there are aspects of abortion that you didn’t discuss in your essay, you can use your conclusion to say why they are important and how they relate to other topics.

 Tips to help you write an effective argumentative essay about abortion